edwardcallow/tesco-jargon/m.md

 #### Multiskilling
 Training and working on another department to your own, most commonly checkouts, to provide support at busy periods.

+#### Multi-purpose computer (MPC)
+Store computer that can be used for a variety of tasks by different departments.
+Usually located in the confidential office, front end and shop floor.

 #### MyAccount
 Self-service login details for all staff.
 Used to access Inform, Yammer and store apps.
 > Previously known as MyTescoLogin.